kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 the internet access itself is being handled by a virtual machine doing NAT between the internal and external network.

-This blogpost is on how this "router" is setup.
+This blogpost details how this "router" is setup.

 The setup of the Hyper-V host itself was also automated and I'll detail that in a later post.